 - Move an item to the bottom of the panel

-In this field you can introduce artificial delays on the resolution of a given request(or requests).
-We wrote this blog post to explain this in detail.
+In this field you can introduce artificial delays on the resolution of a given request(s).
+We wrote this blog post to explain this feature in detail.

 In this area you can specify the following:

 - Response hook (only available on paid plans)

 The response editor adapts to the type of content indicated via

 content-type header under the response headers tab.
 Here are the supported languages: